Why should students study abroad?

 If I do not speak a foreign language, must I study in an English-speaking country?

-While speaking the native language is can be helpful in the transition process, it is not required to participate in most study abroad programs.
+While speaking the native language can be helpful in the transition process, it is not required to participate in most study abroad programs.
 We recommend programs throughout the world that offer classes in English and students need not speak the native language.
 If you are staying for an extended period of time, it may be helpful to take some language courses but it is not required.

 All students who study abroad through Mississippi State University will maintain their student status while participating in all study abroad programs.
 Students will be enrolled in a Placeholder Course that indicates they are abroad for the semester.
 Once we receive the student’s transcript from their program, the Placeholder Course will be removed and the academic courses will be input.
 This placeholder course will allow students to maintain their fulltime enrollment status for scholarships, financial aid, and insurance purposes.